 4. Updates.
 We will post updates through both our mobile app and our website whenever we damn well please during the Scavenger Mini Hunt (FKA “GISH”).
 Items may be added or removed from the List without notice.
 Rules may be changed mid-Hunt without advance notice, so stay on it and don’t complain if something changes and you’re asleep at the wheel.
 You may stalk the Updates, but not GISH personnel.
 Celery stalking is allowed with a valid permit.

 5. Behavior.
 You are not permitted to physically, emotionally, or psychologically hurt, berate, bully, or otherwise attack yourself, another participant, or anyone inside or outside the Mini Scavenger Hunt.
 We take this rule seriously!
 Any abuse of other participants during the Mini Hunt whatsoever or for any reason will not be tolerated.
 This doesn’t mean you can’t disagree, and note that we’re not going to mediate casual disputes—we trust you to work those out amongst yourselves with respect and decency.
 But all behavior on the app or any other GISH platform, past or present, real or fictional must be kind and no abuse will be tolerated.
-Violators could be penalized with loss of respect, loss of points, loss of access to our Bunker for midnight pool parties, or even GISH banishment.
-Be cool.
+Violators could be penalized with loss of respect, loss of points, 2 AM hauntings by our most annoying poltergeist, or even GISH banishment.
+Be creepy, but don’t be a creep or we’ll stick you in a crypt to think about your life choices.
+We mean it.

 6. Legalities.
 Some of the items in the Mini Scavenger Hunt may be illegal or against the rules to perform in some corners of the world.
 It is your responsibility to assess the local legality of your actions during the Hunt.
 If you believe completing an Item will cause you to break a law, DO NOT DO THAT ITEM.
 Unfortunately, we aren’t able to assess all of the Civil Codes that govern all the world’s municipalities and townships, so we leave it to you to know your region’s laws.
 This includes any rules, guidelines, or advisories by federal/state/province/WHO/governmental agencies currently in place with regard to shelter-in-place, physical distancing, being out in public without a mask, quarantine, curfews, or not kissing someone in quarantine on the lips.Your health and safety come first!